 Slave Relays - These are standard type relays that, when energized, have contacts that open across one circuit and close across another circuit.
-When activated, one of the relays causes the fuel to be shut off, and the other relay causes the inlet air to be shut off.
+When activated, one of the relays will activate an alarm or cause the fuel to be shut off, and the other relay will cause the inlet air to be shut off.